Buying a New vs Used Car: A Detailed Comparison

 Aside from mirrors and seat belts, which have been the de facto auto safety features for decades, these are some of the most recently mandated safety features for new vehicles in Canada:

 • Anti-Lock Brakes (ABS): This prevents wheels from locking up under harsh braking, keeping the vehicle from skidding during sharp braking.
-ABS was made mandatory for new passenger cars in 2000.
+Anti-lock braking systems (ABS) became standard safety equipment in most passenger vehicles in the early 2000s as safety regulations evolved.

-• Child seat tethers: In 2002, the Canadian government mandated the use of the Lower Universal Anchorage System (LUAS) for all passenger cars.
+• Child seat tethers: In the early 2000s, Canada introduced the Lower Universal Anchorage System (LUAS) to standardize anchor points for child seats in passenger vehicles.
 These are attachment points that connect to child seat tethers.

 • Electronic Stability Control (ECS): This is another feature that prevents vehicles from skidding.
 ESC will automatically apply the brakes when it senses that the vehicle is veering off course.
-This feature has been mandatory for passenger cars since 2012.
+Electronic stability control became mandatory for most new passenger vehicles in the early 2010s.

 Guaranteed Warranties

 All new cars come with a manufacturer’s warranty, which protects car owners from paying for any mechanical defects within a certain period.
-Manufacturers’ warranties typically last for a minimum of three years or up to 36,000 miles – whichever comes first.
-Warranty length and coverage vary from manufacturer to manufacturer.
+Manufacturers’ warranties typically last three years or 60,000 kilometres, though coverage varies by manufacturer.

 The cost of warranties for new cars is already factored into the vehicle’s sticker price.
 Used car buyers can purchase extended warranties from the vehicle manufacturer, dealership, or a third-party company, but these come at an additional cost.